-^b Drug administration should begin as soon as possible after suspected or confirmed exposure to aerosolized B. anthracis.
+\ Drug administration should begin as soon as possible after suspected or confirmed exposure to aerosolized B. anthracis.
 This indication is based on a surrogate endpoint.
-Levofloxacin plasma concentrations achieved in humans are reasonably likely to predict clinical benefit [see Clinical Studies (14.9)].
+Levofloxacin plasma concentrations achieved in humans are reasonably likely to predict clinical benefit [see Clinical Studies (14.9)]

-^B The safety of LEVAQUIN[®] in adults for durations of therapy beyond 28 days or in pediatric patients for durations beyond 14 days has not been studied.
+The safety of LEVAQUIN® in pediatric patients for durations of therapy beyond 14 days has not been studied.
 An increased incidence of musculoskeletal adverse events compared to controls has been observed in pediatric patients [see Warnings and Precautions (5.10), Use in Specific Populations (8.4), and Clinical Studies (14.9)].
-Prolonged LEVAQUIN[®] therapy should only be used when the benefit outweighs the risk.
+Prolonged LEVAQUIN® therapy should only be used when the benefit outweighs the risk.